M.S.

 Undergraduate Majors

-Biology, English, Expressive Arts in Mental Health*, Health Sciences, Psychology, or Sociology provide students with a broad range of relevant courses, group work, and learning experiences to enhance students’ understanding of human behavior and development, health, and wellness.
+Majors: Biology, English, Expressive Arts in Mental Health*, Health Sciences, Psychology, or Sociology, provide students with a broad range of relevant courses, group work, and learning experiences to enhance students’ understanding of human behavior and development, health, and wellness.

 * Note: for students in the Expressive Arts in Mental Health program, the 3+2 accelerated option is only open to new first year freshman students who have 20 or more completed college credits prior to enrolling at Russell Sage College.